Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 ![](https://github.com/SeeedDocument/BeagleBone_Green_Wireless/blob/master/images/bluetooth3.jpg?raw=true)

-Now your BBGW is connected to your bluetooth device.
+Now your SeeedStudio BeagleBone Green Wireless is connected to your bluetooth device.
 Type ``quit`` back to the terminal.
-Play music on BBGW, then you will hear music on your bluetooth speaker device.
+Play music on SeeedStudio BeagleBone Green Wireless, then you will hear music on your bluetooth speaker device.

 ## Update to latest software
 -----